- JuiceFS v0.15.2 started to support manual backup, recovery and inter-engine migration of metadata.

 $ juicefs dump redis://192.168.1.6:6379 | juicefs load mysql://user:password@(192.168.1.6:3306)/juicefs

-To ensure consistent file system content before and after migration, you need to stop business writes during the migration process.
-Also, since the original object storage is still used after migration, make sure the old engine is offline or has read-only access to the object storage only before the new metadata engine comes online, otherwise it may cause file system corruption.
+To ensure consistency of the file system content before and after migration, you need to stop transaction writing during the migration process.
+Also, since the original object storage is still used after migration, make sure that the old engine is offline or has read-only access to the object storage before the new metadata engine comes online; otherwise it may cause file system corruption.

 In addition to exporting complete metadata information, the

 dump command also supports exporting metadata in specific subdirectories.
-The exported JSON content is often used to help troubleshoot problems because it gives the user a very visual view of the internal information of all the files under a given directory tree.
+The exported JSON content is often used to help troubleshoot problems because it allows users to view the internal information of all the files under a given directory tree intuitively.
 For example.

 $ juicefs dump redis://192.168.1.6:6379 meta.dump --subdir /path/in/juicefs